Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

-To answer \textbf{RQ1}, we conduct each experiment 5 times and report the average results along with standard deviation in terms of accuracy, $\Delta_{EO}$ and $\Delta_{DP}$ on three datasets in Table~\ref{Adult_result}.
+To answer \textbf{RQ1}, we conduct each experiment 3 times and report the average results along with standard deviation in terms of accuracy, $\Delta_{EO}$ and $\Delta_{DP}$ on three datasets in Table~\ref{Adult_result}.
 Note that FairWS + MI means that we utilize the mutual information loss for the sensitive attributes estimation module and FairWS means no mutual information loss.
 For all baselines, the hyperparameters are tuned via grid search on the validation dataset.
-Specific hyperparameters for both FairWS and FairWS + MI are put into the Appendix.
-From the Table~\ref{Adult_result}, we make the following observations: \begin{itemize}[leftmargin=*] \item Comparing Vanilla with ConstrainR, we can observe that directly constraining relevant features $X^r$ can help the model achieve fairer results on Adult, which is because $X^r$ of Adult are simple features that can be easily incorporated into the covariance regularizer.
-However, when $X^r$ is complex features such as text on Animate and graph on Credit Defaulter, ConstrainR method doesn't have too much effect, which is because the learned embedding vectors obtained from an unsupervised manner, which are treated as relevant features, may be irrelevant to the targeted sensitive attributes.
-While for FairWS, it can extract the targeted sensitive information from the graph structure or text reviews flexibly via Variational Autoencoders in the sensitive attributes estimation part. \item Compared with baselines without the sensitive attributes, FairWS can achieve the best result in terms of the accuracy and fairness metrics.
-Even though ARL can achieve fairer performance, it will result in a significant drop in accuracy.
-Also, FairRF can improve the fairness performance on the Adult dataset as shown in Table ~\ref{Adult_result}, but it can't work on the graph and text dataset. \item In comparison with ConstrainS, we can achieve comparable performance or even better performance with a little drop in accuracy for all datasets.
-And our proposed mutual information loss can help the fairness regularization form get better performance on the Adult dataset.
-In addition, it can result in comparable results on fairness metrics with higher accuracy for the text and graph dataset. \end{itemize}
+From Table~\ref{Adult_result}, we make the following observations: \begin{itemize}[leftmargin=*] \item Comparing Vanilla with ConstrainR, we can observe that directly constraining relevant features $\mathbf{X}^r$ can help the model achieve fairer results on Adult, which is because $\mathbf{X}^r$ of Adult are simple features that can be easily incorporated into the covariance regularizer.
+However, when $\mathbf{X}^r$ is complex features such as text on Animate and graph on Credit Defaulter, ConstrainR method doesn't have too much effect, which is because the learned embedding vectors obtained from an unsupervised manner, which are treated as relevant features, may be irrelevant to the targeted sensitive attributes.
+While for FairWS, it can extract the targeted sensitive information from the graph structure or text reviews flexibly via Variational Autoencoders in the sensitive attributes estimation part. \item Compared with baselines without the sensitive attributes, FairWS can achieve the best result in terms of the accuracy and fairness metrics on Adult datasets.
+Even though FairRF can achieve fairer performance on Credit Defaulter and Animate datasets separately, it will result in a significant drop in accuracy.
+Also, FairRF can improve the fairness performance on the Adult dataset as shown in Table ~\ref{Adult_result}, but it can't work on the graph and text dataset.
+Finally, SRCVAE can achieve better performance by generating sensitive attributes compared with other baselines.
+However, they can't outperform our model.
+This is because they can't greatly eliminate the information of irrelevant features when generating sensitive attributes.
+Our proposed loss in Eq.(\ref{eq:MI}) can discriminate sensitive attributes and irrelevant features so our model can have more accurate sensitive attributes.
+Based on our generated sensitive attributes, our model can obtain better performance. \item Compared with ConstrainS which uses the grand truth of sensitive attributes, FairWS can achieve comparable performance or even better performance with a little drop in accuracy for all datasets.
+And our proposed mutual information loss can help the fairness regularization to get better performance on the Adult dataset.
+In addition, it can result in comparable results on fairness metrics with higher accuracy for the text and graph dataset. \item Finally, FairWS achieve the best performance on Adult and Animate datasets in terms of accuracy and fairness metrics with different kinds of relevant features.
+It means that FairWS can extract sensitive information from relevant features in different formats, which proves the flexibility of our proposed model. \end{itemize}